odan/prisma/docs/readme.md

 the Controllers.

-The business logic should be placed in the service classes, and we should be aiming for fat models and skinny controllers.
+The business logic should be placed in the service classes, and we should aim for a fat model layer and thin controller layer.

+Please don't prefix all service classes with `*Service`.
+A service class is not a "utility" class.
+Think of the [SRP](http://pragmaticcraftsman.com/2006/07/single-responsibility-principle/) and give a service a single responsibility.
+To keep it simple: A service class should have only one public method.

 ### Migrations